Ethiopia to fill contested dam as Nile talks falter | DW | 22.06.2020

 Read more: Ethiopia, Egypt, Sudan make slow progress in Nile dam row

-If the confrontation continues, Giorgi's fears, war could break out in the region.
+If the confrontation continues, Giorgis fears that war could break out in the region.

-"The only feasible way for both countries is to convene a crisis meeting of all Nile states and, at the same time, to conduct a dialogue with the heads of state of the African countries."
+"The only feasible way for both countries is to convene a crisis meeting of all Nile states and, at the same time, to conduct a dialogue with the heads of state of the African countries," he said.

 Why is this issue controversial?